NHSDigital/screening-terraform-bss/README.md

 ## Contributing

-If you find any problems with this repo or would like to request a new feature please raise an [issue](https://github.com/NHSDigital/screening-terraform-bss/issues)
+If you find any problems or would like to request a new feature please raise an [issue](https://github.com/NHSDigital/screening-terraform-bss/issues)

 ## Contacts